Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

             The memory-based version must regenerated its cache **every time you re-open Anki**.
             This indeed has noticable effects;
-            The cache is only regenerated when audio is fetched, so the first card added after every Anki restart will take noticably longer than normal.
+            the cache is only regenerated when audio is fetched, so the first card added after every Anki restart will take noticably longer than normal.

         - The memory-based version hogs about ~250MB of memory,